Quantitative stochastic homogenization and large-scale regularity

-where $\{ \phi_e \,:\, e\in\partial B_1\}$ is the family of first-order correctors studied in Chapter~\ref{c.A1}.
+We have subtracted the constant~$\phi_{e} \ast \Phi_{\ep^{-1}} (0)$ from $\phi_{e}$ since this makes the expression on the right unambiguously defined; recall that~$\phi_e$ is defined a priori only up to a constant.

 We will prove estimates which quantify the limit $\left\| \nabla u^\ep - \nabla \tilde{w}^\ep \right\|_{L^2(U)} \to 0$, justifying the rough expectation that~``$u^\ep$ should look like $u$ plus microscopic-scale wiggles characterized (at first order) by the first-order correctors.''
 The main results are stated in Theorems~\ref{t.twoscale} and~\ref{t.L2EE}.
 We also obtain a result for the Neumann problem in Theorem~\ref{t.twoscale.Neumann}.

 While the details of the estimates depend of course on the smoothness of the data (in particular the boundary of the domain~$U$ as well as the regularity of the functions $f$ and $g$), what we roughly show for the Dirichlet problem---neglecting logarithmic corrections appearing in the case~$d=2$ and being vague about stochastic integrability---is that